 Let's have some crucial conversations about parenting a student at FSU.

-In this Q&A session, you will hear from Orientation Leaders and University staff about their experiences at FSU and get answers to your questions from an insider perspective.
+In this Q&A session, you will hear from Orientation Leaders about their experiences at FSU and get answers to your questions from an insider perspective.

 In this closing session, New Student & Family Programs will give family members and guests some final reminders and pieces of advice to help you help your student through their New Nole journey!